wilrnh/puppet-xdm/README.md

 `service_ensure`: Passed directly on to Puppet's `service` type `ensure` parameter.
 Defaults to `running`.

+`xdm_config_append`: Array of lines to append to xdm-config file.
+Defaults to empty array.

 ## Limitations

 This module is currently only tested on Ubuntu 14.04 (Trusty.)